STREGAsGate/GameMath/README.md

     A test suite is currently being implemented to ensure correctness of the API's before effort is put into making them faster.

 - **Performance Testing**
     GameMath is currently un-optimized.
-Once a unit tests have full code coverage a performance test suite needs to be set up that runs tests for common real world use cases, such as matrix multiplication
+Once unit tests have full code coverage a performance test suite will be set up that runs tests for common real world use cases, such as matrix multiplication.

+    At this stage perfromance can be played with, and compiler hints like `@inlinable` will also be added to enhance optimized builds.

 - **2D**
     GameMath has not been used to create a 2D game and may be missing some necessary functionality.